ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 **Credentials Rotation**

-ClickHouse supports dynamic interserver credential rotation without the need of stopping all replicas at the same time to update their configuration.
+ClickHouse supports dynamic interserver credentials rotation without stopping all replicas at the same time to update their configuration.
 Credentials can be changed in several steps.

 To enable authentication, set `interserver_http_credentials.allow_empty` to `true` and add credentials.
 This allows connections with authentication and without it.